 Prepare the batter

-Preheat the oven at 170°C. Mix the melted butter, 200 g of sugar and lemon zest in a bowl.
+Preheat the oven to 170°C. Mix the melted butter, 200 g of sugar and lemon zest in a bowl.
 Add the eggs, flour and baking powder and mix again before adding the lemon juice.

 Line your cake tin with baking paper and pour the cake to about 2/3 of the tin.
 Cook for 30-40 min - you will know that the cake is done when your knife comes out dry when pricking the cake.